substrait-io/substrait/site/docs/relations/logical_relations.md

 ### Read Definition Types

+???+ info inline end "Adding new Read Definition Types"

+    If you have a read definition that's not covered here, see the [process for adding new read definition types](/spec/extending).

-Read definition types are built by the community and added to the specification.
-This is a portion of specification that is expected to grow rapidly.
+Read definition types (like the rest of the features in Substrait) are built by the community and added to the specification.

 #### Virtual Table